 With each passing year, the popularity of non-surgical injectable treatments only seems to grow.
-Our patients love our selection of dermal fillers and BOTOX® Cosmetic at our Tucson practice, because these products offer measurable, natural-looking results without the need for surgery.
-As their popularity increases, researchers continue to develop products that are longer lasting and more effective.
+Our patients love the selection of injectables at our Tucson practice because BOTOX® Cosmetic, JUVÉDERM®, and other products offer noticeable, natural-looking results without the need for surgery.
+As the popularity of injectables increases, researchers continue to develop products that are longer lasting and more effective.
 Now is a great time to see their results for yourself.
 Review answers to the common questions below to learn more.Brilliant LogoSign up for the Brilliant Distinctions Program to receive special offers on select Allergan products & services.

 If you're ready to enhance the health and appearance of your skin, visit the cosmetic dermatology leaders at Skin Spectrum.
 To find out how injectable treatments can improve your appearance, request a cosmetic consultation online or call (520) 797-8885.Dr.
 Jody